-Requirements for evaluation with 4 Phase WLTC Requirements for evaluation with 3 Phase WLTC The final emissions for the 4-phase analysis shall not be higher than any of the limits for the relevant criteria emissions (i.e. NOx and PN) found in Table 1A of paragraph 6.3.10. of the 01 series of Amendments to UN Regulation No. [XXX] on WLTP. emissions (i.e. NOx and PN) found in Table 1B of paragraph 6.3.10. of
+- Requirements for evaluation with 4 Phase WLTC - Requirements for evaluation with 3 Phase WLTC - The final emissions for the 4-phase analysis shall not be higher than any of the limits for the relevant criteria emissions (i.e. NO_X and PN) found in Table 1A of paragraph 6.3.10. of the 03 series of Amendments to UN Regulation No. 154 on WLTP. - For vehicles with a diesel engine the final emissions for the 3-phase analysis shall not be higher than the NO_X limits found in Table 1B of paragraph 6.3.10. of the 03 series of Amendments to UN Regulation No. 154 on WLTP.